 Small Flock Biosecurity for Prevention of Avian Influenza

-Due to the close proximity of the disease to Oklahoma, it is imperative poultry producers be aware and understand the importance of biosecurity to prevent HPAI.
+Due to the proximity of the disease to Oklahoma, it is imperative that poultry producers be aware and understand the importance of biosecurity to prevent HPAI.
 Commercial poultry producers in and around Oklahoma are taking preventative measures against a potential outbreak; however, producers with small flocks may be less aware of the important role they can also play in preventing HPAI.

 What is Biosecurity?

 Biosecurity is a practice utilized to limit the spread of disease-causing organisms.
 In this case, biosecurity means doing everything possible in an operation to prevent disease from entering a poultry flock.
 Biosecurity, teamed with proper vaccination (when applicable), disinfection, and sanitation, helps operations prevent infection of disease-causing pathogens.
 By practicing good bird management and adhering to proper biosecurity guidelines, producers can reduce the chances of an infectious disease being passed into poultry flocks by people, other birds, mammals, equipment, or vehicles.
 Highly pathogenic diseases can strike very quickly, without warning, causing major economic losses.
 As a bird owner and a U.S. poultry producer, it is important to be alert of a disease threat.

 What is a Disease?